 Keep Your Workspace Clean

 This one should be a given even if you aren’t trying to improve air quality at work.
-Cleaning up messes and spills right away, and addressing leaks as soon as possible would mean less dust, mold, and possible allergens that could spread through the air.
+Cleaning up messes and spills right away, and addressing leaks as soon as possible would mean less dust, pests, mold, and possible allergens that could affect air quality in your office space.

 Additionally, switching your cleaning products with strong and toxic chemicals to eco-friendly alternatives also helps in avoiding harsh chemical compounds to be spread in the air.